My Path to Karma Leadership

 The law of Karma explains that every event is both cause and effect, both physical and mental.
 Consider Karma an educative force whose purpose is to teach the individual to act in harmony with Dharma (the essence of a thing) and not to pursue selfish interests at the expense of others, but to contribute to life and consider the welfare of the whole.

-The realization that I aspire to lead through the path of selfless action has inspired me to create Karma Leadership.
-I believe it is my purpose to put into motion a continuous and positive cycle of cause and effect through teaching people how to be Karma Leaders.
+The realization that I aspire to lead through the path of selfless action has inspired me to define my leadership style as Karma Leadership.
+I believe it is my purpose to put into motion a continuous and positive cycle of cause and effect through leading by example and fostering Karma Leaders.

 Be the leader you want to have through Karma Leadership.